aleshaleksey/fansys23/08-spell-list.md

 **Special**:

-- If the target succeeds the save, the curse automatically affects the caster instead.
+- If the target succeeds the save, the curse affects the caster instead, unless the caster also succeeds the save, in which case the spell dissipates.
 - If the target fails the initial save, it is affected by the curse for the full duration and does not make repeated saves.
 - Poison or Disease class depends on the class of the individual poison or disease.